• Skip to primary navigation

 *Be sure to see the recipe card below for the full ingredients list & instructions! *

-Step 1: Place a pan on a medium to high heat and toast the pine nuts for a few minutes until golden.
+Step 1: Place a pan on a medium heat and toast the pine nuts for a few minutes until golden.

 Toasted pine nuts in a black pan.